-A waste management plan would be prepared prior to construction and operation of the airport, which would collate measures to manage waste and thus avoid, mitigate and manage impacts to human health and the environment.
-The plan would define processes to track waste quantities, roles and procedures for the handling of waste at the airport site, and processes for the continual improvement of airport waste management.
+A Waste and Resources Environmental Management Plan (CEMP) and Operational Environmental Management Plan (OEMP) would be prepared prior to Main Construction Works and operation of the Stage 1 development respectively.
+The plans would collate measures to manage waste and thus avoid, mitigate and manage impacts to human health and the environment.
+The plans would define processes to track waste quantities, roles and procedures for the handling of waste at the airport site, and processes for the continual improvement of airport waste management.

-The plan would collate measures to manage resource consumption and waste generation and would be developed in consultation with the relevant State authorities including the NSW Environment Protection Authority.
-The measures contained in the waste management plan would reflect the waste management hierarchy as per the Waste Avoidance and Resource Recovery Act 2001 (NSW) (see Section 25.3.1) as well as relevant standards such as those for hazardous substances (see Section 25.3.2).
+The plans would collate measures to manage resource consumption and waste generation and would be developed in consultation with the relevant State authorities including the NSW EPA.
+The measures contained in the waste management plan would reflect the industry standard waste management hierarchy as per the NSW Waste Avoidance and Resource Recovery Act 2001 (see Section 25.3.1) as well as relevant standards such as those for hazardous substances (see Section 25.3.2).

-The plan would align with standard sustainable procurement policies with consideration of product lifecycles, recyclable content, minimal/returnable packaging and on site recyclability.
-Agreements with tenants, contractors and suppliers would require compliance with the plan.
+The plans would also align with standard sustainable procurement policies with consideration of product lifecycles, recyclable content, minimal/returnable packaging and on site recyclability.
+Agreements with tenants, contractors and suppliers would require compliance with the plans.

-Measures to avoid and reduce waste in the waste management plan would include:
+Measures to avoid and reduce waste in the waste management plans would include: